 Registered patients in Oregon may legally possess: 24 oz at home; 2 oz in public; 6 mature + 18 immature plants.
 Exceeding this limit may result in criminal charges even with a valid card.

 Medical cannabis in Oregon may only be purchased from state-licensed dispensaries.
-Always bring your valid MMJ card.
+Always bring your valid medical marijuana card.
 Purchases from unlicensed sources are illegal.

 Cannabis must be in a sealed, child-resistant container and stored out of reach of the driver.
 Driving under the influence of cannabis (DUIC) is a criminal offense in Oregon.